 Important Dates To Remember

-- Deadlines – To make any changes, the deadline for Fall is September 12, 2014.
+- Deadlines – To make any changes, the deadline for Fall has passed.

 - Dates of Coverage – Students will be covered for an entire year under the USC Student Health Insurance Plan.
 Coverage dates for Fall 2014 – August 18, 2014 to January 11, 2015 and Spring 2015 – January 12, 2015 to August 16, 2015.